kerberos-io/documentation/3_requirements.md

 ## Which type of camera can you use?

 Kerberos.io works with the full range of camera's.
 You can use an **USB-**, **IP-** or the **Raspberry Pi camera (v1.3 and v2.1)**.
+When using the Raspberry Pi camera, you'll benefit from its **hardware encoding** which makes it possible to record video at 30 FPS on a Raspbery Pi Zero.
 If you want to use an IP camera, we recommend to use the RTSP connection if available; note that it's possible that cheap IP cameras will not work properly.
+USB camera's that need special drivers will probably **NOT work**.

 ![Cameras](3_cameras.png)